Is erysipelas treatable? How to treat erysipelas at home

 • ulcers or rough scars have appeared on the skin;

-• erysipelas caused a complication of any kind.
+• erysipelas caused any kind of complication.

 • sulfonamides;